kennethvega/kennethvega/README.md

 # Hi there I'm Kenneth.

-## A front-end software engineer, currently focused on building beautiful web interfaces and web applications.
+## About
+I have a passion in designing, learning and building things for the web.
+I like to resolve design problems and create interactive interface, developing web experiences & web applications..
 - 👨‍💻 I'm currently building my 4th project with MERN stack.
 - 💻 I'm currently learning about backend with node,express and mongoDB.
-- 🏆 2023 Goals: Get a job as a front-end developer or a full stack developer. build meaningful software and learn more about software engineering.
+- 🏆 2023 Goals: 1.
+Get a job as a front-end developer or a full stack developer.
+2. build meaningful software 3. learn more about software engineering.

 ### 🤝🏻 &nbsp;Connect with Me